GRAINS-Chicago soybeans set for weekly gains, supply concerns in focus

-SINGAPORE, June 9 (Reuters) - Chicago soybean futures posted tepid movement in early Asian trading on Friday and were poised to post weekly gains, amid supply concerns following a drop in total production in top exporter Argentina.
+SINGAPORE, June 9 (Reuters) - Chicago soybean futures were tepid on Friday and poised to post weekly gains amid supply concerns, following a drop in total production in top exporter Argentina.

 Wheat and corn both edged lower and corn was headed for weekly losses, while wheat was set for weekly gains.

-* Leading South Korean animal feed maker Nonghyup Feed Inc. (NOFI) has bought an estimated 66,000 metric tons of animal feed corn in an international tender for up to 138,000 metric tonnes.
+Leading South Korean animal feed maker Nonghyup Feed Inc. (NOFI) has bought an estimated 66,000 metric tons of animal feed corn in an international tender for up to 138,000 metric tons.

 (Reporting by Matthew Chye; Editing by Rashmi Aich)